Awards

 When researching information regarding her great-great-great grandfather, Richard Staite, a convict who was transported to New South Wales, she discovered that he was originally from Tewkesbury.
 Judy encountered many brick walls with Richard, particularly with his surname, which has been spelt in numerous ways.

 Tewkesbury has a special place in Judy’s heart.
 She has had two visits to Tewkesbury recently, the first in 2012, then returning last year.
 She has had an absolute ball discovering the places where her ancestors walked and lived.
 The town has a wonderful ‘feel’ to it for her – almost ‘like she’s home’.
-The people they have spoken to throughout their visits have been very warm and friendly, which adds to the appeal of the place.
+The people they spoke to throughout their visits were very warm and friendly, which adds to the appeal of the place.

 Judy’s hope is to revisit one day in the near future-hopefully when the President is in residence so they can actually meet.